TowmirAlRashid/TowmirAlRashid/README.md

 - Javascript is my main interest.
 - 🙏 I am looking to collaborate on Undergraduate thesis.
 - 😍 I love to dream.
-- 😂 Laughing all the time is my spetiality.
+- 😂 Laughing all the time is my speciality.

 ### Connect with me: